Graduate Studies In Mathematics

 The mathematics graduate program is primarily a Ph.D. program designed to prepare especially able students for a career in mathematical research and college teaching.
 The relatively small enrollment of about 40 students permits small classes and close contact with the faculty.
 Qualified students receive financial aid up to 5 years, primarily through teaching assistantships.
 There are also several fellowships for entering students and research assistantships for advanced students.

 Applicants should have a good background in undergraduate mathematics, regardless of their majors.
 They should submit GRE scores (General Test and Subject Test in mathematics).
 International students whose native language is not English must submit TOEFL scores.
+However, if the student received their degree in the United States, they do not have to take the TOEFL.
 Students who have a background in advanced mathematics will find our program quite flexible.
 Visits to Brown and direct communication with the graduate representative are strongly encouraged.
 The deadline for our receipt of application material and letters of recommendation is January 1, 2018.
 Admission and financial aid awards are usually announced by the middle of March.

 The core courses are in Differentiable Manifolds, Real Functions, Complex Functions, Algebra, and Topology.
 Other courses offered each year are in P.D.E., Probability, Algebraic Geometry, Number Theory, and Differential Geometry.
 Advanced courses change from year to year.